The power of mega tsunamis: Video reveals how a wave could wipe out the ENTIRE east coast of the US | John Hawkins' Right Wing News

 However, these ‘normal’ tsunamis are no comparison to another class of massive waves known as ‘mega tsunamis’.

-The YouTube channel called, ‘RealLifeLore’, made a video post last week titled ‘How Big do Tsunamis Get?’
+The YouTube channel called, ‘RealLifeLore’, made a video post last week entitled ‘How Big do Tsunamis Get?’

 ReaLifeLore’s video explained these ‘mega tsunamis’: